enkidevs/curriculum/kotlin/kotlin-advanced-features/kotlin-exception-handling/kotlin-multiple-catch.md

 ---
 ## Content

-Sometimes, the code that causes an exception can be caused by multiple different types of errors.
+Sometimes, the code inside a `try` block can cause different types of exceptions.

-You can handle different types of exceptions with multiple `catch` blocks:
+You can handle these exceptions with multiple `catch` blocks, each handling a different type of exception:

 ```kotlin
 try {